whatfor2000/Echoshape/README.md

     ```
     npx prisma migrate dev
     ```
+    > if the you connect to new database, you must delete `prisma/migrations` folder

     This will create the necessary tables in the echoshape database and generate the Prisma client.

 #### Run the NestJS Backend